KILTprotocol/demo-mobile-wallet/README.md

 - Create an identity and store it encrypted on the device;
 - Create claims;
-- Request attestations for these claims;
+- Request attestations for these claims to specific attesters by scanning their public identity QR Code;
-- Add contacts by scanning their public identity as a QRCode;
+- Add contacts by scanning their public identity as a QR Code;
 - Transfer KILT Tokens.

 <p align="center">